Technical Diving

 Depth increases narcosis, oxygen toxicity risk, CO₂ retention, gas density, and thermal stress.

-Can anyone become a technical diver?
+Can anyone become a cave or technical diver?

 9. Equipment Maintenance